-Strengths-based therapy is an approach to psychotherapy that draws on what is going well in your life.
+Strength-based therapy is an approach to positive psychotherapy that draws on what is going well in your life and your personal strengths.

-While you might identify and work on problems in strengths-based therapy, the focus of treatment isn’t on what’s wrong.
-Instead, the focus is on what’s right.
+While you might identify problems, determine goals, and overcome challenges with a strengths-perspective, the focus of treatment isn’t on what’s wrong.
+Instead, the focus is on the positive psychology of what’s right.

-For example, if you’re working on improving relationships as one goal of therapy, a strengths-based approach might start by identifying positive relationships you already have and figuring out why they work well for you.
+For example, if you’re working on improving relationships as one goal of therapy, the treatment plan of a strength-based approach might start by identifying strengths in positive relationships you already have and figuring out why they work well for you.

-Strengths-based therapy is not a specific treatment in and of itself, but rather an approach or mindset that therapists commonly use as part of many different kinds of therapy.
+Strength-based therapy is not a specific treatment in and of itself, but rather an approach or positive mindset of internal strengths that therapists commonly use in the therapeutic process of many different kinds of therapy.

-Strengths-based therapy is used as part of many different kinds of therapy, so it can be used to treat a wide variety of mental health conditions.
+Strength-based therapy is used as part of many types of therapy for a counseling psychologist to find a client’s strengths and ultimately establish their well-being.
+So, it’s positive psychology can be used to treat a wide variety of mental health conditions.

 You might find strengths-based therapy especially helpful if you’re dealing with any of the following:

-The idea behind strengths-based therapy is that you can make progress toward your goals more easily when you focus on your positive qualities.
+The idea behind strengths-based intervention is that you can make progress toward your goals more easily when you focus on the positive aspects of your character.

 That’s not to say that strengths-based therapy denies your challenges or shortcomings.
-Rather, it acknowledges the parts of your life that aren’t as great while emphasizing the parts that are more positive.
-By focusing on your strengths, you can put yourself in a mindset that makes positive change feel more achievable.
+Rather, it acknowledges the parts of your life that are challenging while emphasizing the parts that are more positive.
+By focusing on your character strengths, you can put yourself in a mindset that makes positive change feel more achievable.

-Particularly if you have a diagnosed mental health condition, a strengths-based approach can be a helpful way to remember that you are not your diagnosis.
-That is, you have plenty of skills and strengths to draw on, no matter what you’re struggling with.
+Particularly if you have a diagnosed mental illness, a strengths-based approach can be a helpful way to remember that you are not your diagnosis.
+That is, you have plenty of positive processes, skills, and strengths to draw on, no matter what you’re struggling with.

 What are some different kinds of strengths-based therapy?

-A strengths-based approach can be used in many different kinds of therapy and counseling.
+A strength-based approach can be used with many different treatment modalities of clinical psychology.

-Some of the most common kinds of therapy that tend to be strengths-based include:
+Some of the most common kinds of therapy that tend to be strength-based include: